runhub Svelte Themes

 • FLUX.2-klein Support — 9B-parameter undistilled flow-match transformer by Black Forest Labs, with quality presets, multi-LoRA support, optional detail refinement (2nd pass), and server-side upscaling.

-• Image Upscaling — Batch upscale images to 2K resolution using specialized RunningHub workflows.
+• Image Upscaling — Batch upscale images using selectable RunningHub workflows: the original 2K Upscale workflow or the RunningHub API Upscale app.
 Handles intermediary storage via S3 (e.g., Backblaze B2) with automatic presigned URL generation.

-• Image Enhancement — Enhance images via the Enhance tab using fal.ai Phota or two RunningHub workflows (standard Enhance or Enhance+Detail).
+• Image Enhancement — Enhance images via the Enhance tab using fal.ai Phota or three RunningHub workflows (standard Enhance, Enhance+Detail, or HD Detailer).
 Accepts image file uploads or URLs.
+RunningHub uploads are temporarily hosted through S3 presigned URLs before workflow submission.
 Any generated image in the queue can be sent directly to Enhance.

 • Video Creation — Create videos via the Create Video tab using fal.ai Seedance 2.0 (bytedance/seedance-2.0/reference-to-video).
-Supports up to 9 reference images (URL or local upload), up to 3 reference audio files (URL or local upload), resolution, duration, aspect ratio, and audio generation options.
+Supports up to 9 reference images, up to 3 reference videos, up to 3 reference audio files, 480p/720p/1080p resolution, duration, aspect ratio, audio generation, seed, and optional end-user ID.
+Inputs are validated locally against fal.ai's schema before submit to prevent avoidable 422 errors.
 FAL jobs are polled asynchronously and videos are saved to the output volume.
 Any generated image in the queue can be sent directly to the video tab as a reference image.

 • LSB Steganography (TT-Decoder/Encoder) — Built-in TypeScript support for both extracting hidden data from generated images and embedding data into carrier images for secure upscale processing.